mesosphere/dcos-commons/frameworks/elastic/README.md

 *   Multiple clusters for multiple tenancy with DC/OS
 *   High availability runtime configuration and software updates
 *   Storage volumes for enhanced data durability, known as Mesos Dynamic Reservations and Persistent Volumes
-*   Integration with syslog-compatible logging services for diagnostics and troubleshooting
-*   Integration with statsd-compatible metrics services for capacity and performance monitoring
-*   Node placement strategy ensures Elasticsearch nodes are not collocated with other nodes of the same type

 <a name="getting-started"></a>
 # Getting Started